 • The penalty for non-attendance is not contemplated as all practices (5) are mandatory and must be submitted within the established deadlines.
+If it is the case that is not possible to attend the practice the student needs to justify the non-attendance (previous to the planned date), then an alternative activity will be proposed.

 GIS and REMOTE SENSING PRACTICES: consists of A) continuous evaluation of the exercises, so it is mandatory to perform and deliver all the practical exercises within the established deadlines.
-The weight of this part is 70% of the internship grade, I B) individual practical exam at the end of the GIS and Remote Sensing part The weight of this part is 30% of the internship grade.
-To pass this exam is a requirement to aprove the subject.
+The weight of this part is 70% of the internship grade.
+The delivery of the questionnaires with the questions and results of each exercise is obligatory within the established term.
+The delay in delivery of these results will be penalized with -30% of the mark of the exercise.
+The copy of some part of the totally of an exercise will suppose the direct failling of the subject.
+B) individual internship exam at the end of the GIS and Remote Sensing part The weight of this part is 30% of the internship grade.
+To pass this exam is a requirement to pass the GIS and Remote Sensing parts of the subject.•